dustinpfister/blog_posts/_posts/lodash_reverse.md

 layout: post
 categories: lodash
 id: 306
-updated: 2018-10-17 13:32:33
+updated: 2020-06-30 12:53:58
-version: 1.8
+version: 1.9
 ---

 For todays [lodash](https://lodash.com/) post I have come around to taking a moment to write a quick post about [\_.reverse](https://lodash.com/docs/4.17.10#reverse).
 Lodash is a great project, but many of the methods are pretty much just reverences to native methods, and \_.reverse is an example of one of these.
 Also the native array method on which \_.reverse is based has excellent backward compatibility, as the method will work on browsers as old as IE 5.5.

 So then \_.reverse is not one of those lodash methods that help support a case that lodash acts as a safety net of sorts when it comes to the question of supporting older browsers.
-Never the less in this post I will be writing about \_.reverse and the native [Array.reverse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse) methods as a means to reverse the order of an array in javaScript, and also cover some related topics as well.
+At least it is worth saying that the lodash reverse method is not the best example of safely net types methods in lodash.
+Never the less in this post I will be writing about \_.reverse and the native [Array.reverse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse) methods as a means to reverse the order of an array in javaScript, and also cover some any and all related topics that might pop up in the process of doing so.

 <!-- more -->